Franklin Avenue/Botanic Garden station: BMT Franklin Avenue Line platforms

+Consumers Park and modern Botanic Garden.

+In 1902, the Consumers Park Brewery opened the Consumers Park station on the Brighton Beach Line.
+At the end of 1919, the station was renamed to Botanic Garden.
+In 1926, the BMT started work to replace the station.
 The rebuilt station was built in the open-cut right-of-way to the south of Eastern Parkway, and the half of the station closest to that street was roofed over in the appearance of a subway structure.
 The station is now located entirely inside the subway structure that was built in 1928.
 At street level, it features floral wrought iron fencing in recognition of its location near the Brooklyn Botanic Garden (entitled IL7/Square by Millie Burns).
 At track level, it includes 1920s-era mosaic tiling.
 To the immediate north of the station, the 1878 railroad tunnel that carries the line under Eastern Parkway has been dramatically lighted.
 This is the oldest tunnel currently in subway use.